abdulkadir-senel/abdulkadir-senel.github.io/_academic/internet-technologies.md

 ---
-title: "The Overrated Promise of Internet Technologiesnew titlltltlt "
+title: "The Overrated Promise of Internet Technologies"
 date: 2025-08-30
-layout: default
+layout: post
 ---
 This is my academic work content.